airemons/typingtestbot/README.md

 NOTE : for the .py script to run you will need to install pyautogui (pip install pyautogui).

-You must install Google Chrome for this to work (but I'm pretty sure everyone already has chrome installes) I am working on this for linux.
+You must install Google Chrome for this to work (but I'm pretty sure everyone already has chrome installed)

+I am working on this for linux.
 Will hopefully come out tommorow.